angieclra/angieclra/README.md

 Hello there, my name is [Angelique Clara Hanzell (she/her/hers)](https://www.linkedin.com/in/angeliqueclara/), an enthusiastic fourth year student in the University of British Columbia studying **Statistics + Data Science**. currently an **Undergraduate Teaching Assistant** for Data Science with 700+ students enrolled.
 I am mostly interested in data mining, data visualization, statistical analysis, deep learning, image recognition, and machine learning.

 - If you have any feedbacks/ questions; I would love to chat! do reach out to my [email](angieclr@student.ubc.ca) - angieclr@student.ubc.ca 💬
-- Currently looking for a **Co-op / internship** for 8 months starting from January 2024.
+- Currently looking for a **full-time position** starting from May 2025.

 ## 🤝 Connect with me!
 [LinkedIn](https://www.linkedin.com/in/angeliqueclara/)